Pepe Willberg

-Pertti "Pepe" Willberg (formerly Toivo Pertti Uolevi Willberg, till 1955 Kaukonen; born on 17 December 1946) is a Finnish singer, songwriter and guitarist.
+Pertti "Pepe" Willberg (formerly Toivo Pertti Uolevi Willberg, till 1955 Kaukonen; born 17 December 1946) is a Finnish singer, songwriter and guitarist.

 Biography

 Willberg was born in Turku and started his musical career in the beginning of the 1960s, playing the rhythm guitar in a Lauttasaari (Helsinki) based band called the Islanders.
 Since then he has performed, for example as the lead singer for the bands Jormas and Pepe & Paradise.
 In addition to his solo career Willberg has also appeared with groups such as the Finntastic, Mestarit (Masters), and Poptenorit (Poptenors).
 His tenth solo album Pepe & Saimaa was nominated for IMPALA's European Independent Album of the Year Award.